thisisarchimedes/Groot/TestList.md

 **Refactor**
 [] Add Health monitor to main flow
+[] Heartbean might need to be generalized to a "watchdog" service or something

 ## Tx Broadcaster (Seperate process)
 [] Can sign a tx with the correct key without exposing the key (KMS)